Bring Me to Life: Release

 "Bring Me to Life" first appeared in a scene of the film Daredevil and was included on the film's soundtrack, released in February 2003.
 The song was released as Fallen's first single on April 7, 2003.
 Wind-up Entertainment president Ed Vetri revealed that when the label first introduced the song to radio, radio programmers rejected it, saying, "A chick and a piano?
 Are you kidding?
 On rock radio?"
+Some program directors would hear the female voice and piano at the start of the song and turn it off without listening to the rest of the song.
 A female voice on rock radio was a rarity, and the song was considered for airplay only after there was a male vocal on it.
-After the song was released on the Daredevil soundtrack, listeners began demanding air play for it.
-On the worldwide success of the song, Lee said:
+After the song was released on the Daredevil soundtrack, listeners began requesting air play for it, compelling radio stations to reconsider Evanescence.